jonastreub/WindowComponent/README.md

 Allows for quick and easy creation of Mac and Browser windows.
 Ideal for making responsive designs.

-Note: be sure not to use `window` and `document` as variable names as these names are reserved and break your prototype.
+Note: be sure not to use `window` and `document` as variable names.
+These names are reserved and will break your prototype.

 ## Example